sowad223/ML-and-DL-projects/CSE424/README.md

 **2. Assessment of the Vulnerability of the Lucana Coastal Zones (South Italy) to Natural Hazards** This paper presents a comprehensive assessment of the vulnerability of the Lucana coastal zones in South Italy to natural hazards, particularly coastal flooding and erosion.
 The study introduces two methodologies: the Integrated Vulnerability Index (IVI) and the CeD Physical Vulnerability Index (PVI).
 The IVI combines indices related to flooding and erosion, incorporating both physical and socio-economic factors, while the CeD method focuses on physical characteristics like beach width and shoreline evolution.
 The results indicate varying degrees of vulnerability across different coastal segments, with certain areas facing significant risks.
 The findings provide valuable insights for developing targeted coastal management strategies and highlight the importance of continuous monitoring in the face of climate change.

+ **CSE424_EUROSAT** \
+ we have used a resnet50 a pre trained cnn model to predict the class the dataset has 10 classes. first we predicted it then we check for the greenery of the images. as the sentinel-2 images have blackish green image for forest zone so if the green is not> 30% we predict that the zone is devegetation or deforestation zone. the threshold can depend upon the dataset and the individual.